ToposInstitute/RelationalThinking-Book/_sources/chp7-dpo.md

 ```
 </br>

 The above square commutes!
-Does this shape remind you of pushout graph from chapter 6?
+Does this shape remind you of pushout graph from the previous chapter?
 It turns out that, the host graph is the pushout of the overlap diagram including `overlap`, `Find` and the new graph (in red thought bubble)!!

 This indeed makes sense, because, `Find` includes vertices and edges which has been removed.
 Glueing together `Find` and the new graph along the overlap must give the original host graph!